btrask/zzdbg/README.md

-# zzdbg: a web debugger in a bookmarklet
+# zzdbg: a web debugger in a bookmarklet in a quine

 zzdbg is a simple but relatively powerful web and Javascript debugger that loads into a web page as a bookmarklet.
 It's specifically designed for mobile browsers that don't have their own built-in debuggers and which make it too difficult to run your own code.